NEUR0515/memgpt-va-ui/README.md

 # MemGPT Voice Assistant UI

-This is J.A.R.V.I.S, a personal AI assistant designed to handle various tasks including sending SMS messages, creating files and folders, conversation and task management, and more.
+This is J.A.R.V.I.S, a personal AI assistant created using MemGPT and designed to handle various tasks including sending SMS messages, creating files and folders, conversation and task management, and more.
 The application is built using a FastAPI backend, with a React frontend and integrated with Elevenlabs for voice functionalities.
 The frontend is hosted statically within the backend, and the app can be accessed directly through a browser.

 <div style="display: flex; flex-wrap: wrap;">
   <img src="./assets/Screenshot1.png" alt="Image 1" style="width: 30%; margin-right: 10px;"/>